abinit/abipy/docs/users/howto_anaconda.rst

 Remember that if a package is not available in the official conda repository, you can always use `pip install` or download the package from one of the conda channels.
-For example, if you encounter problems while installing the the spacegroup library with `pip install pyspglib`, you can install the pre-compiled library from the `jochym` channel with::
+For example, if you encounter problems while installing the spacegroup library with `pip install pyspglib`, you can install the pre-compiled library from the `jochym` channel with::

     conda install -c jochym pyspglib